darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 1. Copy the module table 'Account' to your solution data file
 	* If you already had an Account table, create or rename your fields so that the field names are the same.
 If there are any fields missing, copy them over to your existing table.
 	* The module does not care about your creation/modification account and timestamp fields or your ID.
 You do not need to rename them.
-2. Add an table occurance for the Account table to your master file if the master file is not your data file.
+2. Add a table occurrence for the Account table to your master file if the master file is not your data file.
 	* Add a external file reference to your data file if needed.
 	* Name the table occurrence 'Account'
 3. In the Master file create (or rename) a layout called 'Account'.